Release context

 In production, we look at down-to-earth metrics: speed of incident understanding, clarity of context, and workload per shift.
 In the block “How we prepared the public launch”, the dynamics of these items became better.

-In the direction “How we prepared the public launch”, we strengthened the quality of the context around the events: less noise, more action.
+In the direction of “How we prepared the public launch”, we strengthened the quality of the context around the events: less noise, more action.
 This allows business teams to move to specific steps faster.

 What we do not disclose publicly and why